-- Data processors, our suppliers who provide us with services
+- Data processors (i.e., our suppliers) who provide us with services;

-- Our processing partners in relation to payroll, healthcare and invoice payments (i.e if you are an employee or freelancer).
-The use of this personal data is restricted to the extent necessary for the performance of the contract between us
+- Our processing partners in relation to payroll, healthcare and the payment of invoices.
+The use of this personal data is restricted to the extent necessary for the performance of the contract between us;

 - Local and foreign regulators, governments, law enforcement authorities, advisors, courts, tribunals and arbitrators

-Some of these third parties are based outside the European Economic Area (EEA) in, amongst others, the following countries: United States of America, China, Hong Kong, Singapore, the United Arab Emirates, Qatar, Kenya and Russia.
+Some of these third parties are based outside the European Economic Area (EEA) in, amongst others, the following countries: United States of America, China, Hong Kong, Singapore and Russia.

 If we do transfer your information from the EEA to a jurisdiction outside the EEA, we will take appropriate steps to protect that information, which includes the following: (i) Entering into an agreement with the third party which includes clauses that the EU Commission has determined offer adequate protection for your information, a template copy of which is available at: https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en; or (ii) Otherwise ensuring that information would only be transferred to third parties in jurisdictions that the EU Commission has determined offers adequate protection for your personal information.

-What are your rights in relation to our use of your information?
+7. What are your legal rights in relation to our use of your data?